wharfkit/docs/wharf/UserInterface.md

 onError: (error: Error) => Promise<void>
 ```

 A `UserInterface` must define an `onError` method to define how the user interface handles errors thrown by the [SessionKit](#).
-These can be displayed directly to users, interpretted and handled based on their content, and logged externally to help troubleshoot issues.
+These can be displayed directly to users, interpreted and handled based on their content, and logged externally to help troubleshoot issues.